 Our Lime and Limestone Operations represent our principal business.
 Our Natural Gas Interests consist of royalty and non-operating working interests under the O & G Lease and the Drillsite Agreement with two separate operators related to our Johnson County, Texas property, located in the Barnett Shale Formation, on which Texas Lime conducts its lime and limestone operations.
 Our principal management decisions related to our Natural Gas Interests involve whether to participate as a non-operating working interest owner by contributing our proportional costs for drilling proposed wells or workovers of existing wells under the O & G Lease and the Drillsite Agreement.
-While we intend to continue to participate in future natural gas wells drilled and workovers of existing wells on our O & G Properties, if any, we are not in the business of drilling for or producing natural gas, and have no personnel expert in that field.
+While we intend to continue to participate in future natural gas wells drilled and workovers of existing wells on our O & G Properties, if any, we are not in the business of drilling for or producing natural gas and have no personnel with expertise in that field.

-Revenues from our Lime and Limestone Operations increased 6.9% in 2016 compared to 2015, primarily due to increased sales volumes of our lime and limestone products in 2016, which accounted for a revenue increase of approximately 7.1% for 2016 compared to 2015.
-The 2016 increase in sales volumes resulted from increased demand, principally from our construction, environmental and roof shingle customers, partially offset by reduced demand from our oil and gas services customers.
-Some of the increase in construction demand for 2016 resulted from lower construction demand in the first half 2015 due to adverse weather conditions.
-The increase in sales volumes in 2016 was partially offset by a decrease in average product prices for our lime and limestone products of approximately 0.2% in 2016 compared to 2015 that was primarily due to decreases in natural gas and natural gas liquids prices which began in the fourth quarter 2015 and continued into the first half 2016.
+Revenues from our Lime and Limestone Operations increased 4.0% in 2017 compared to 2016, primarily due to increased sales volumes of our lime and limestone products in 2017, which accounted for a revenue increase of approximately 3.2% for 2017 compared to 2016.
+The 2017 increase in sales volumes resulted from increased demand, principally from our oil and gas services and industrial customers, partially offset by reduced demand from our environmental customers.
+The increase in oil and gas services demand for 2017 resulted from increased drilling activity in the Permian region due to the increase in average prices for oil and natural gas.
+Revenues in 2017 also increased, in part, due to an increase in average product prices for our lime and limestone products of approximately 0.8% in 2017 compared to 2016.

-Revenues from our Natural Gas Interests decreased 14.5% in 2016 compared to 2015 due to a decrease in production volumes of approximately 12.9%, resulting from the normal declines in production rates on the Company's existing natural gas wells, as well as decreased average prices for natural gas and natural gas liquids of approximately 1.6%.
+Revenues from our Natural Gas Interests increased 6.7% in 2017 compared to 2016 due to an increase in average prices for natural gas and natural gas liquids of approximately 19.3%, partially offset by a decrease in production volumes of approximately 12.6%, resulting from the normal declines in production rates on the Company's existing natural gas wells.

-Gross profit increased 15.2% in 2016 compared to 2015.
-Gross profit from our Lime and Limestone Operations in 2016 increased 16.3% compared to 2015, primarily due to the increased revenues discussed above.
-Gross profit from our Natural Gas Interests decreased 80.9% in 2016 compared to 2015, primarily due to the decreased revenues discussed above and an increase in the rate of non-cash depletion expense in 2016 compared to 2015.
+Gross profit increased 3.9% in 2017 compared to 2016.
+Gross profit from our Lime and Limestone Operations in 2017 increased 1.9% compared to 2016, primarily due to the increased revenues discussed above.
+Gross profit from our Natural Gas Interests increased 1,113.3% in 2017 compared to 2016, primarily due to lower depletion and lease operating expenses and the increase in revenues discussed above.